aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheFederatedAuthPlugin.md

 > [!NOTE]\
 > The bundled Uber JAR may trigger warnings of duplicate entries in the JAR Manifest File.
 This is because the bundle Uber JAR Manifest file also includes the JAR Manifest file of its dependencies, and as a result will trigger warnings.

-## How to use the Federated Authentication Plugin with the AWS JDBC Driver
+## How to use the Federated Authentication Plugin with the AWS Advanced JDBC Wrapper

 ### Enabling the Federated Authentication Plugin
 Note: AWS IAM database authentication is needed to use the Federated Authentication Plugin.
 This is because after the plugin acquires the authentication token (ex.
 SAML Assertion in the case of AD FS), the authentication token is then used to acquire an AWS IAM token.
 The AWS IAM token is then subsequently used to access the database.